Razat94/learngit/README.md

 > <br> ` $ git remote add origin [Github Repo URL].git `

 ` $ git push -u origin master `

-> In Git, the commit you are currently on is known as the HEAD commit.
-> In many cases, the most recently made commit is the HEAD commit.

 ### How to show a log of all previous commits: